+Smoking.
+The university is smoke free.
 Smoking violations include but are not limited to:

-- Smoking in unauthorized areas of campus as outlined above. - The unauthorized sale of cigarettes and other tobacco products is prohibited anywhere on university property.
+- Smoking in any area of campus. - The unauthorized sale of cigarettes and other tobacco products is prohibited anywhere on university property.

 It should be noted that the presence of ashes, in or about residence rooms, halls and/or university buildings creates a rebuttable presumption that a student has violated the university's smoking policy.